Erin Cuthbert: Scottish football

-Cuthbert played for five years at Rangers, making her Scottish Women's Premier League debut in September 2013 and being named the league's Young Player of the Year for the 2014 season.
+Cuthbert started her football career at her local boys' club, which is coached by her dad.
+She also spent time playing for Crosshouse Boys Club, before moving to Rangers in 2010.
+She made her Scottish Women's Premier League debut in September 2013 and was named the league's Young Player of the Year for the 2014 season.
 She transferred to Glasgow City in January 2015 and was part of the City team that won the domestic treble in 2015 then retained the SWPL title in 2016, though lost in both cup finals to Hibernian.

 Chelsea

-On 8 December 2016, Cuthbert left Glasgow City to join FA WSL club Chelsea.
+On 8 December 2016, Cuthbert left Glasgow City to join Women's Super League club Chelsea.
 On 19 March 2017, she made her debut for the Blues in a 7–0 win over Doncaster Rovers Belles in the fifth round of the Women's FA Cup.
 On 30 April 2017, she made her league debut and scored the team's fourth goal in a 6–0 home victory against Yeovil Town.
 She finished her first season with 4 goals and 2 assists in 7 appearances in all competitions.
 On 15 November 2017, Cuthbert made her UEFA Women's Champions League debut for the Blues in a 1–0 win over FC Rosengård.
 On 4 February 2018, she scored her first hat-trick for the club in a 10–0 victory against London Bees in the fourth round of the Women's FA Cup.

 Cuthbert was nominated for the PFA Women's Players' Player of the Year award in the 2018–19 season.
 During that season, she scored in Champions League ties with Paris Saint-Germain and Lyon.

 Cuthbert signed a new contract with Chelsea in November 2022, which is due to run until the end of the 2024–25 season.
+She scored two goals in the 3–1 win against BK Häcken in the 2023–24 Champions League, bringing Chelsea to the top of their group.
+She scored in the 1–0 victory over Barcelona in the first leg of the semi-finals.

+In March 2025, Cuthbert signed a new contract with Chelsea, until the end of the 2026–27 season.
+On 4 May 2025, Cuthbert won the club's Women's Player of the Season award for the 2024-25 season, earning the award for the second time.

 International career

-Cuthbert represented Scotland at school, under 15, under 17, and under 19 level.
-Cuthbert was selected for the full Scotland squad for Euro 2017 qualifiers against Iceland and Belarus in June 2016.
-She was selected in the Scotland squads for the UEFA Women's Euro 2017 and 2019 FIFA Women's World Cup final tournaments.
-At the 2019 World Cup, she scored for Scotland in the 3–3 draw with Argentina.